cosmicexplorer/mutation-optimizer/Documentation.md

 This software will optimize sequences against mutation.
 A description of the underlying concepts is available at the [iGEM wiki page](https://2015.igem.org/Team:Vanderbilt).
 It accepts sequences of DNA or amino acids, and produces a synonymous version with a (typically *much*) smaller rate of mutation.
 The weighting of individual mutation hotspots can be modified, and the effectiveness of the optimization (the percent reduction in mutation hotspots) can be viewed on a meter.

 The "mutability score" is a measure of our weighted sum of mutation hotspots, divided by the length of the sequence (lower is better).
+"Percent Mutability Change" is the percent reduction of mutability hotspots.

 # Issues